-Data used to inform our assessment of Sublocade was mainly taken from a six-month Phase III randomized placebo-controlled trial clinical.75 Participants and investigators where blinded to treatment in the trial.
-Eligible participants ages 18 to 65 first underwent an open-label run-in induction phase with sublingual buprenorphine/naloxone film followed by an open-label run-in dose adjustment period to achieve a dose of 8 to 24 mg doses of buprenorphine /naloxone for four to 11 days.75 Approximately three-fourths completed the run-in phase and were randomized to either the 300 mg dose of Sublocade injection, 100 mg dose of Sublocade injection, or placebo.
-After randomization, the dose of sublingual buprenorphine/ naloxone is tapered and then discontinued.
+Data used to inform our assessment of Sublocade was mainly taken from a six-month Phase III randomized placebo-controlled trial.77 Participants and investigators where blinded to treatment in the trial.
+Eligible participants ages 18 to 65 first underwent an open-label run-in induction phase with sublingual buprenorphine/naloxone film followed by an open-label run-in dose adjustment period for four to 11 days to achieve a buprenorphine /naloxone dose of eight to 24 mg.77 Approximately three-fourths completed the run-in phase and were randomized to either the 300 mg dose of Sublocade injection, 100 mg dose of Sublocade injection, or placebo.
+After randomization, the dose of sublingual buprenorphine/ naloxone was tapered and then discontinued.
 Those randomized to the 100 mg dose group received an initial monthly dose of 300mg Sublocade for two months before receiving a monthly 100 mg dose for four months, while the 300 mg group received a monthly dose of 300 mg for the six months.
-In addition, participants received individual counseling at least once a week.75
+In addition, participants received individual counseling at least once a week.77

-The primary outcome was the percentage of urine samples combined with self-reports negative for illicit opioids use from weeks five to 24.
-Secondary outcomes include percentage of participants considered treatment success, percentage of urine samples negative for opioids from weeks five to 24, percentage of self-reports negative for illicit opioid use from weeks five to 24, opioid craving, opioid withdrawal, participants who completed the last visit (completers), participants who were abstinent, and clinical-reported ratings.75
+The primary outcome was the percentage of urine samples combined with self-reports negative for illicit opioid use from weeks five to 24.
+Secondary outcomes included percentage of participants with treatment success defined as having ≥80% of urine samples and self-report negative for illicit opioids from weeks five to 24, percentage of urine samples negative for opioids from weeks five to 24, percentage of self-reports negative for illicit opioid use from weeks five to 24, opioid craving, opioid withdrawal, participants who completed the last visit (completers), participants who were abstinent, and clinician-reported ratings.77

-In addition, we identified one OLE, an extension of the Sublocade trial.76 The study population included a combination of participants who were rolled over after completed the RCT and newly enrolled into the OLE.
-All participants underwent an induction period of sublingual buprenorphine/naloxone film for up to two weeks at doses ranging from 8 mg to 24 mg/day was achieved.
-All participants received manual-guided individual counseling sessions varying in frequency.76
+In addition, we identified one OLE, an extension of the Sublocade trial.78 The study population included a combination of participants who were rolled over after completing the RCT and those newly enrolled into the OLE.
+All participants underwent an induction period of sublingual buprenorphine/naloxone film for up to two weeks to achieve a dose ranging from eight mg to 24 mg/day.
+All participants received manual-guided individual counseling sessions varying in frequency.78